jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 The Corporation may not refund or give credit for any amount under clause 20 more than 4 years after the end of the tax year in respect of which the levy is payable, unless written application for a refund or credit is made to the Corporation by or on behalf of the person concerned before the end of the 4-year period.

 ### 22
-For the purposes of this schedule, combined tax and earner levy deduction, Commissioner, employee, employer, income tax, PAYE intermediary, salary or wages, shareholder-employee, source deduction payment, and tax deduction have the same meanings as in the Income Tax Act 2004.
+For the purposes of this schedule, combined tax and earner-related payment, Commissioner, employee, employer, income tax, PAYE intermediary, PAYE income payment, salary or wages, and shareholder-employee have the same meanings as in the Income Tax Act 2007.

 ## Schedule 5 — Provisions relating to Corporation